In this lab, we are going to make some traffic engineering by modifying the TLOC preference of one of the WAN edge routers at the hub site.

 OMP Best-Path Selection

 As we have already learned, WAN edge routers advertise their local network routes to the vSmart controllers using OMP.
 Depending on the centralized control policy in place and the network topology, the vSmart controllers re-advertise these omp routes back to all other vEdge devices.
-Having in mind that most sites have multiple vEdge devices, a network can be advertised by multiple vEdge devices.
+Considering that most sites have multiple vEdge devices, a network can be advertised by multiple vEdge devices.
 Therefore, the other vEdge devices must perform the following Best-Path Selection algorithm in order to decide which omp route to use for the actual data forwarding:

 - The Best-Path selection algorithm is performed only against valid OMP routes.
 Invalid routes are ignored.
 A route must have a next-hop TLOC that is known and reachable to be valid.